diskuto/diskuto-api/docs/data_format.md

 Implementation
 --------------

-FeoBlog uses Protocol Buffers (v3) to define a compact encoding for blog posts and other data.
+Diskuto uses Protocol Buffers (v3) to define a compact encoding for blog posts and other data.
 These types are currently defined in [diskuto.proto].

 [diskuto.proto]: ../protobufs/diskuto.proto